Democracy Without Elections

 Now that we understand why democracies work in theory, we must also remember that they work best when you have larger and more diverse groups of people to draw wisdom from.
 This brings us to the failures of representative democracy.

-Congress lacks diversity because most people in Congress are wealthy, older, and a disproportional number have a law background.
-You will be hard pressed to find poor or middle-class representatives.
-You wouldn’t find many teachers, engineers, doctors…etc. Congress is not a group that is representative of America, and is certainly not diverse enough to bring about the benefit of a diverse array of knowledge and wisdom.
+Congress lacks diversity because most people in Congress are wealthy, older, and a disproportionate number have a law background.
+You will be hard-pressed to find poor or middle-class representatives.
+You wouldn’t find many teachers, engineers, doctors…etc. Congress is not representative of America and is certainly not diverse enough to bring about the benefit of a diverse array of knowledge and wisdom.

-The third issue is that of elections.
+Then there is the issue of elections.
 Representatives need campaign money to win elections and keep their jobs.
 Money flows toward them in exchange for taking favorable positions that keep vested interests in power.
+This is often an extractive force that prevents change for the better.

-The goal of government should be to pass laws that best serve the interests of the people and the nation, not pass laws that protect and empower the status and wealth of incumbent elite groups.
+The goal of government should be to pass laws that best serve the interests of the people, the nation, and humanity, not pass laws that protect and empower the status and wealth of incumbent elites.
 But as long as we have elected representatives, we will have the distortion of wealth obfuscating truth and reason.

 Looking to the Past